thiagojedi/thiagojedi.github.io/_drafts/mongosql_easy_migration.md

 Like [graphs][wik02] for networks of links, peoples, cities; or associative arrays (or KV, [key-value][wik03]) used for caching.
 And there are the document-oriented db's that uses syntax like XML or JSON to handle data, [MongoDB][mon01] is one of them.

-The thing they have in common is that they tend to avoid use classic "Structured Query Language" for querying data.
+The thing they have in common is that they tend to avoid use classic "Structured Query Language" for retrieving data.
 **N**ot **o**nly **SQL**, they say.

 _But is it too different from SQL?_

 It may be.
-They favor other syntaxes because they're better suited for its data structure or use case.
+They favor other syntaxes because they're better suited for its data structure or use case.*
 So if you have a KV structure, you only need the key to search the value, no projection needed.

 That's not the case for MongoDB.

-> There are some differences in distributing data, network partition and other stuff like the [CAP Theorem][wik01].
+<small>\* There are some differences in distributing data, network partition and other stuff like the [CAP Theorem][wik01].
+But I don't want to go there today.</small>
-> But let's not focus on this today.

 ## The same concepts, different structure